openSUSE/news-o-o/_posts/2011-01-16-opensuse-weekly-news-issue-158-is-out.markdown

 ### Note

 If you are not sure about what the output going to look like, it always best to use
-            the following to see what the output going to beâ€¦.
+            the following to see what the output going to be….

     echo $f

 Now lets say that file you pushed to the server is rpm that you need to update your
         server.
-You can do â€˜for loopâ€™, using ssh and pass the command to the boxes to update that rpm
+You can do ‘for loop’, using ssh and pass the command to the boxes to update that rpm

     for r in `cat linux_server | awk '{ print $2 }` ; do ssh user@$r rpm -Uvh /dir/myfile ;

     done

-To ensure that the file was updated, you can do another â€˜for loopâ€™ check the rpm
+To ensure that the file was updated, you can do another ‘for loop’ check the rpm
         database to see if there by doing rpm -qa and pipe into a grep with the file name.